ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 JP#OSCIL
 EN
 ```
 Move to positive and then negative positions of oscillation, recording time for total movement.
 There is a disabled check that we clear the limit switch.
 Repeat this motion forever.
+See [below](#distance-calculation) for how distance is calculated.

 The code on LET is the same except that: